Greedy Poisson Rejection Sampling: Greedy Poisson Rejection Sampling

+\textbf{GPRS in practice:} The real-world applicability of \Cref{alg:global_gprs} is limited by the following three computational obstacles: (1) GPRS requires exact knowledge of the density ratio $dQ/dP$ to evaluate $\varphi$, which immediately excludes a many practical problems where $dQ/dP$ is known only up to a normalizing constant.
+(2) To compute $\sigma$, we need to evaluate \Cref{eq:sigma_prime_diffeq_identity} or~(\ref{eq:stretch_fn}), which requires us to compute $w_P$ and $w_Q$, which is usually intractable for general $dQ/dP$.
+Fortunately, in some special cases they can be computed analytically: in \Cref{sec:necessary_quantities}, we provide the expressions for discrete, uniform, triangular, Gaussian, and Laplace distributions.
+(3) However, even when we can compute $w_P$ and $w_Q$, analytically evaluating the integral in \Cref{eq:stretch_fn} is usually not possible.
+Moreover, solving it numerically is unstable as $\sigma$ is unbounded.
+Instead, we numerically solve for $\sigma^{-1}$ using \Cref{eq:sigma_prime_diffeq_identity} in practice, which fortunately turns out to be stable.

+However, we emphasize that GPRS's \textit{raison d'{\^e}tre} is to perform channel simulation using the protocol we outline above or the ones we present in \Cref{sec:speeding_up_gprs}, not general-purpose random variate simulation.
+Practically relevant channel simulation problems, such as encoding a sample from the latent posterior of a VAE \citep{flamich2020compressing} or encoding variational implicit neural representations \citep{guo2023compression, he2023recombiner} usually involve simple distributions such as Gaussians.
+In these cases, we have readily available formulae for $w_P$ and $w_Q$ and can cheaply evaluate $\sigma^{-1}$ via numerical integration.

-\textbf{GPRS as greedy search:} We contrast GPRS with the well-known A$^*$ sampling algorithm \citep{maddison2014sampling}, which also searches through the points of $\Pi$ but uses a different criterion.
-The defining feature of GPRS is that its acceptance criterion at each step is \textit{local}, since if at step $n$ the arrival $(T_n, X_n)$ in $\Pi$ falls under $\varphi$, we will immediately accept it.
+\textbf{GPRS as greedy search:} The defining feature of GPRS is that its acceptance criterion at each step is \textit{local}, since if at step $n$ the arrival $(T_n, X_n)$ in $\Pi$ falls under $\varphi$, the algorithm accepts it.
 Thus it is \textit{greedy} search procedure.
-On the other hand, the A$^*$ acceptance criterion is \textit{global}, as the acceptance of a particular arrival $(T_n, X_n)$ depends on all other points of $\Pi$ in the general case.
+This is in contrast with A$^*$ sampling \citep{maddison2014sampling}, whose acceptance criterion is \textit{global}, as the acceptance of the $n$th arrival $(T_n, X_n)$ depends on all other points of $\Pi$ in the general case.
+In other words, using the language of \citet{liu2018rejection}, GPRS is a \textit{causal} sampler, as its acceptance criterion at each step only depends on the samples the algorithm has examined in previous steps.
+On the other hand, A* sampling is \textit{non-causal} as its acceptance criterion in each step depends on future samples as well.
 Surprisingly, this difference between the search criteria does not make a difference in the average runtimes and codelengths in the general case.
-However, as shown in the next section, GPRS can be much faster in special cases.
+However, as we show in the next section, GPRS can be much faster in special cases.